Mayiladuthurai district

 Mayiladuthurai district is an administrative district in the Indian state of Tamil Nadu.
-It was formed in 2020 by bifurcating the Nagapattinam district.
+It was formed in 2020 by the division the Nagapattinam district.
 The district is named after its headquarters, Mayiladuthurai.
 It is situated in the Cauvery Delta region.

 Geography

 Mayiladuthurai district is located in the fertile delta region of the Kaveri River.
 It is surrounded by the Cuddalore district to the north, Thanjavur district to the west, and Tiruvarur district and Karaikal district of Puducherry to the south, with the Bay of Bengal forming its eastern boundary.
 The district is characterized by its flat terrain and is crisscrossed by numerous distributaries of the Kaveri River, which support extensive agricultural activity.
 The Kollidam River defines much of its northern border with Cuddalore district.
 The district is drained by rivers such as the Cauvery, Kollidam, Veera Chozhan, and Uppanar.

 The district's geological formation consists of sedimentary rocks, including alluvial, sandy loam, and sandy clay loam.

 The district has a coastal length of around 70.9 km, from Tharangambadi to Pazhaiyar along the coast of Bay of Bengal.

 The total area of the district is 1169.30 km2, accounting for 0.90% of the area of the state.